sxa/website-v2/content/blog/eclipse-temurin-8u412-11023-1711-2102-2201-available/index.md

 ### dnf/apt installer support for Fedora 40, Ubuntu 24.04 (Noble Numbat) and Debian 13 (Trixie)

-We have added support for these three distributions to our apt/yum repositories so they can be installed as per [our instructions](https://adoptium.net/en-GB/installation/linux/) without any adjustments
+We have added support for these three distributions to our apt/yum repositories so they can be installed as per [our instructions](https://adoptium.net/en-GB/installation/linux/) without any adjustments.